-The health advisory for Zone C2 was amended on March 18, 2022 but has not been lifted for the entire JBPHH System.
+The health advisory for Zone C2 was amended on March 18, 2022 and the advisory for the entire JBPHH System was lifted on March 23, 2023.
 The amendment to the health advisory was based on the results of extensive flushing, sampling (10% of buildings), and testing activities performed in Zone C2.
 The IDWST evaluated multiple lines of evidence to determine whether or not drinking water was safe for consumption.
-DOH determined that the water in Zone C2 was safe and residents/occupants could use their tap water for all purposes include drinking, cooking, oral hygiene, and consumption by pets.
+The DOH determined that the water in Zone C2 was safe and residents/occupants could use their tap water for all purposes including drinking, cooking, oral hygiene, and consumption by pets.
 LTM of drinking water will be performed to ensure drinking water remains safe for all residents and occupants of JBPHH.
 If new information becomes available that indicates contaminants are present in the drinking water that poses a threat to public health, additional investigation may be required.